-For cash funds, capital preservation is the top priority.
-In addition to traditional cash funds with a focus on money market instruments, such as overnight deposits and certificates of deposit, we offer funds that combine these assets with targeted short-term high quality credit assets.
-This gives investors the option to look for an enhanced return – see our dedicated cash pages for more information.
+For liquidity funds, capital preservation is the top priority.
+In addition to traditional liquidity funds with a focus on money market instruments, such as overnight deposits and certificates of deposit, we offer funds that combine these assets with targeted short-term high quality credit assets.
+This gives investors the option to look for an enhanced return – see our dedicated liquidity pages for more information.

 Government bond markets are one of the more efficient markets within the fixed income universe.
 However, we believe that there is the potential for week-to-week mispricing, and small differences over time will present opportunities - this behaviour can be seen in both UK and global markets.
 To take advantage of these characteristics our funds will take broad strategic positions, but then trade very actively around these on a short-term basis.